telerik/xamarin-forms-docs/controls/gauge/features/gauge-positioning.md

 ## Offset

 The offset is in absolute units, device independent pixels, and is the distance from the axis line to the element.
-The gauge does not have any strategy to avoid overlapping of elements, so you will need to set adequate offsets to ensure that they are not positioned on top of each other.
+The gauge does not have any strategy to avoid overlapping of elements, so you will need to set adequate offset values to ensure that they are not positioned on top of each other.
 In the example below, all elements are arranged so that they are 2 pixels apart and never overlap each other.

 <snippet id='gauge-positioning'/>